 Back to Top

 If you have files stored on the Student Storage Server (SSS), they will remain available to you via the "Files" tab in My Hamilton only until about June 20.
 Before and after June 20, they can be accessed via FTP.
 Although the files you have stored on the SSS are backed up, the backup tapes are only retained for a few months.
 Consequently, it is imperitive that you move your SSS files to your personal computer as soon after graduation as possible.
-While you may not think you'll need that research paper you wrote in your second year, why take chances?
-ITS receives frantic requests each year from recent graduates who suddenly need a file to provide to a prospective employer or graduate college.
+While you may not think you'll need that research paper you wrote in your second year, why take chances? we receive frantic requests each year from recent graduates who suddenly need to provide a prospective employer or graduate college with a sample document or project.

 Prior to June 20, you can access your files via My Hamilton.
 Simply log in to my.hamilton.edu and click on the tab labeled "Files".
 There is documentation linked at the bottom of the Files page to assist you.
 Note that you can only save one file at a time.